Why Does Motivation-Based Practice Fail?

 The minimum viable session for typing practice might be: one SureTyping lesson, one two-minute typing test, or one targeted drill on a weak key group.
 This is not enough to produce rapid improvement on its own, but it maintains the habit chain — and the habit chain is what makes the longer sessions possible on days when more time is available.

-How to Handle Missing a Day
+How Should You Handle Missing a Day?

 Missing one day is not a habit break.
 Missing two consecutive days is where habits start to unravel.
 The useful mental rule: never miss twice in a row.
 One missed session is a normal part of any habit — life is unpredictable.
 Two consecutive missed sessions is the start of a break that requires re-motivation to restart.